libraryofcelsus/Aetherius_AI_Assistant/readme.md

 Aetherius is in a state of constant iterative development.
 If you like the version you are using, keep a backup.
 Expect Bugs.

-For a quick demo deployment without a UI, see: [Public Oobabooga Api Colab](https://colab.research.google.com/github/libraryofcelsus/Aetherius_AI_Assistant/blob/main/Colab%20Notebooks/Oobabooga_Public_Api.ipynb) / [Aetherius Google Colab](https://colab.research.google.com/github/libraryofcelsus/Aetherius_AI_Assistant/blob/main/Colab%20Notebooks/Aetherius_Colab_Edition_Oobabooga.ipynb)
+For a quick demo deployment or if you do not have a GPU see: [Public Oobabooga Api Colab](https://colab.research.google.com/github/libraryofcelsus/Aetherius_AI_Assistant/blob/main/Colab%20Notebooks/Oobabooga_Public_Api.ipynb)

 ------
 **Recent Changes**

+• 9/26 Continued to work on Sub-Agent System

 • 9/25 Updated OpenAi Version of Aetherius with Llama 2 versions features.